Continuous Learning Inside Out

 I also have those questions in mind and notice the possibilities:

-What would you do now as the Earth’s sixth mass extinction event underway as scientists warn us?
+As scientists warn us, what would you do now as the Earth’s sixth mass extinction event is underway?

 Which points do you see in a map of emerging technologies?